spicadust/Project_PerMed/notebooks/eda/README.md

   From the plots and summarized data, several key observations can be made. **ChEBI** and **Ingredients** are almost always present across the datasets.
 Only 4 drugs lack ingredient information, and just 10 drugs lack a ChEBI code.
 This is expected, as substances inherently have ingredients, and most drugs tend to have a corresponding ChEBI code due to their chemical nature.
 Among all missing properties, the absence of an **ATC code** is the most common.

-The tables below provide information on a subset of the drugs missing these properties, as displaying all drugs would be impractical due to the large number of entries (e.g., 682 drugs are missing an ATC code).
+The tables below provide information on a subset of the drugs missing these properties, as displaying all drugs would be impractical due to the large number of entries (e.g. 431 drugs are missing ATC Codes).
+For the full drug lists of missing properties, see `lacks_atc.csv`, `lacks_drugbank.csv`, `lacks_chebi.csv` and `lacks_ingredients.csv`.
 <div align="center">
 <img src="../../figures/eda_lacking.png" alt="Missing Ingredient" width="400"/>
 <p><b>Figure 4:</b> Missing Ingredient</p>